 With one of the largest kidney transplant programs in Texas and more than a 30 year history of providing transplant services, Baylor Scott & White Health offers expert care for patients with end stage renal disease.
 The Baylor Annette C. and Harold C. Simmons Transplant Institute is comprised of care at

 Baylor Scott & White All Saints Medical Center – Fort Worth; and in Central Texas care is provided by

 Baylor Scott & White Medical Center – Temple.

 We recognize that kidney disease impacts your health and quality of life, therefore, our goal is for you to understand your treatment options.
 If you have a diagnosis of end-stage renal disease and don’t have any conditions that would exclude you from getting a transplant, you may be considered as a candidate for a kidney transplant.
-Your physician will refer you to a kidney transplant center, such as Baylor Scott & White Health, for a complete evaluation that includes a series of physical examinations, diagnostic tests and educational meetings.
+Your physician will refer you to a Baylor Scott & White Health kidney transplant center for a complete evaluation that includes a series of physical examinations, diagnostic tests and educational meetings.

 Patient Selection Process

 It is not necessary to be on dialysis prior to transplant.
 Pre-dialysis candidates should have a kidney function less than or equal to 20 percent to be placed on the transplant waiting list.
 If you are eligible for a kidney transplant and your insurer has cleared the procedure, you’ll be placed on our kidney transplant list and registered with the United Network for Organ Sharing (UNOS), the national organ-donor system.